2019 Kyoto Prize Laureates

 While producing for the stage, Mrs. Mnouchkine first inquired what theater is or should be and reconsidered its basic principles.
-This resulted in her original, hierarchy-free theatrical organization with its unique methodology of stage creation.
+This resulted in her original, hierarchy-free theatrical organization with its unique methodology for stage creation.
 She also considered the audience to be an important member of the “creators” indispensable to theater and attempted to build strong relationships between performer, director, and audience.
-Since the Théâtre du Soleil started its activities in the Cartoucherie (originally an ammunition factory transformed into a playhouse) in the outskirts of Paris, its performances have been appreciated like festive topos where all kinds of people encountered one another.
-It could be said that the Théâtre du Soleil embodied the ideal of “public theater.”
+Since the Théâtre du Soleil started its activities in the Cartoucherie in the outskirts of Paris, its performances have been appreciated as being like festive topos where all kinds of people encountered one another.
+It could be said that the Théâtre du Soleil embodies the ideal of “public theater.”

 In order to keep her audiences emotionally engaged, Mrs. Mnouchkine pursued a theatrical method that emphasized physicality by referring to traditional performances such as circus, commedia dell’arte, Japanese Noh, Kabuki, Bunraku, and Indian Kathakali.
-She reconstructed them using modern sensibilities and explored a method of utilizing actors’ improvisation techniques, which culminated in her Tambours sur la digue (Drums on the Dam), which was inspired by Bunraku.
+She reconstructed them using modern sensibilities and explored a method of utilizing actors’ improvisation techniques, which culminated in her Tambours sur la digue (Drums on the Dam) (1999) inspired by Bunraku.
 In this work, she attempted to create a comprehensive art form that blended theater with various other genres such as dance, music, and literature.
-In experimental productions within the field of contemporary theater, her achievements have been remarkable.
+Among experimental productions within the field of contemporary theater, her achievements have been remarkable.